dendronhq/dendron-site/vault/dendron.topic.pod.builtin.github-issue.publish.md

 ## Summary

-The Github Issue Publish Pod lets you update the status, milestone, assignees and labels of issues in your github repository that have previously been imported into Dendron.
-It also supports creating a new issue and a discussion in github from a note authored in dendron.
+The GitHub Issue Publish Pod lets you update the status, milestone, assignees and labels of issues in your GitHub repository that have previously been imported into Dendron.
+It also supports creating a new issue and a discussion in GitHub from a note authored in Dendron.

 ## Actions

 ## Creating an Issue

-A new github issue can be created by publishing any note with publish pod that does not have issueID and status in note's frontmatter.
+A new GitHub issue can be created by publishing any note with publish pod that does not have issueID and status in note's frontmatter.

 ### Updating an issue

-Upon publishing the note below, for this issue #86, the status will be updated to `CLOSED`, milestone will be updated as v57, the tags will be updated to `wontfix` and `documentation` as issue labels and will be assigned to username `john-doe`(github username).
+Upon publishing the note below, for this issue #86, the status will be updated to `CLOSED`, milestone will be updated as v57, the tags will be updated to `wontfix` and `documentation` as issue labels and will be assigned to username `john-doe`(GitHub username).
 The issue URL is copied to the clipboard.

 To add multiple assignee, add assignees in frontmatter as yaml array.